Introduction

 Every Journey is Different

-Gender transition and gender affirmation are not binary; they cannot be defined by a singular moment when someone ceases to live as one gender and begins to live in their authentic gender.
+Gender transition and gender affirmation are not binary; they cannot be defined by a singular moment when someone begins affirming more openly their gender.
 Organizations should customize their approach to each person’s unique needs, concerns, and circumstances.

 Embrace Self-Identification

-A transgender or gender-expansive person should always be treated as the gender they identify with, regardless of legal documents, medical transition, or sex assigned at birth.
+A transgender or gender-expansive person should always be treated as the gender they share, regardless of legal documents, medical transition, or sex assigned at birth.

 Respect Boundaries

 Transgender or gender-expansive individuals have the exclusive right to decide when and how they share their gender identity.
 There should be no requirement for team members transitioning or going through a gender-affirming process to share unless legally necessary.
-Transgender or gender-expansive status should be kept confidential until the individual gives consent or chooses to share more information.
+Any sensitive information should be kept confidential until the individual gives consent or chooses to share more.

 Supporting Trans Team Members